Anurag-Shah/WhiteBoard/README.md

 # WhiteBoard
-#### This is a project of the course CS307 from Purdue University.
+Project for CS307 - Software Engineering at Purdue University.
+This application was developed using Agile development methodologies.

 ## Introduction
-Modern Coding usually requires a laptop with an IDE (Integrated Development Environment) or a compiler, but there are many situations where someone must test a code sample without that code even in a textual format.
+Modern Coding usually requires a computer with an IDE (Integrated Development Environment) or a compiler, but there are many situations where someone needs to execute a code sample present in a non-textual format.
 For example, an interviewee preparing a coding interview will have to write their code on a piece of paper or on a whiteboard, and without a compiler, one can only debug by observing their written code or typing it out in full, a waste of time for all parties involved.

-The purpose of this project is to develop a novel “IDE for Written Code” that can support typeform code or scanning hand-written code, compile the code and return the terminal output and stack trace back to the user.
+The purpose of this project is to develop a novel “IDE for ritten Code” that can support typeform code or scanning hand-written code, compile the code and return the terminal output or stack trace back to the user.
 This application will take the form of a cross-platform mobile application, and will allow users to save their code images and organize into teams.

-While numerous services provide IDEs/Text editors, Compilers, and OCR services, on a variety of platforms, there is no single service that integrates all of these.
-Further, OCR services that can detect the full ASCII character set are rare and inaccurate.
-So, we are confident our application will be well above current trends in providing an effective, packaged solution!

 ## Features
 - User can send an image of code to the backend server.
-The server will identify the code, using tesseract-OCR to extract the code, identify its language with guessLang and execute the code within a docker image.
-The backend will pipe out the stdout and stderr of the code, indicate where the error is with OpenCV on the original image and return the output to the front-end.
-User can see the feedback, edit the code and resubmit it.
+The server will convert the code to a textual format, using tesseract-OCR to extract the textual data from the image, identify its language if needed, and execute the code within an isolated docker container.
+The output is processed, with any errors indicated on the original image with a red underline, and the backend returns this output to the front-end.
+User can see the errors and their location, edit the code and resubmit it.
-- User can also create an account and a workspace to invite other users to work together.
-All users in the same workspace will be able to see the compile request and result of each other.
+- Users can also create an account and a workspace to invite other users to work together, seeing the compiler output for all the images in their team.
-- User can restore their password using email service.
-This feature is not available if not deployed on an AWS instance.
+- User can restore their password using an email service.
+This feature is not available if not deployed on an AWS instance or similar server.

 ## Demo
 ![](Demo/Gud_Demo.gif)
 ![](Demo/Bad_Demo.gif)

-## Requrirements
+## Requirements
-- Everything in the requirement.txt
+### Backend Server
 - Docker
 - MySQL
+- Python libraries listed in /Backend/requirement.txt

+### Frontend Application
-- Expo React-Native for Front-end
+- Expo React-Native (installed using NPM)

 ## Setup Instruction
 - ### Frontend